d3npa/hacking-trix-rust/viruses/simple-elf-prepender/README.md

 The `spread_and_infect` function needs to know 2 things:
 - where to look for potential hosts
-- the virus code to inject if it does find a host
+- what code to inject if it does find a host

 We can pass this information as arguments: